coldcanuk/DiscordSlashManager/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
 name: "Pull Request"
-about: "Create a pull request to contribute to this project | Créez une pull request pour contribuer à ce projet"
+about: "Create a pull request to contribute to this project"
 title: ''
 labels: ''
 assignees: ''